opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-examples/distribution-description-rdf.rst

 .. code-block:: xml
-    :caption: Description of a Distribution in RDF
+    :caption: Description of a distribution in RDF
     :emphasize-lines: 7,8

     <?xml version="1.0" encoding="utf-8" ?>